MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/Subindustry.md

 # Subindustry in Cloud for Sustainability shared data model

-Child-level of the industry classisfication, which contains an ID and name.
+Child-level of the industry classification, which contains an ID and name.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilitySharedDataModel/Subindustry.cdm.json" target="_blank">GitHub</a>.